dmiz6393/kaggle_competition/README.md

     - Year sold didn't seem to make a significant difference in saleprice (surprisingly, given that one of these years was 2008 when the financial crisis occured)
     - We one hot encoded neighborhood and house style.
 3. Feature Engineering/ polynomial features
-    - We investigated whether or not there were stronger correlations with saleprice if we combined features such as garage cars, garage area, kitchen quality and kitchen abvgr.
+    - We investigated whether or not there were stronger correlations with saleprice if we combined features such as garage cars, garage area, kitchen quality and kitchen number of kitchens.
 We did this for both train and test data and found there were stronger correlations when we put our features together!

-## Submission and Conclusion
+## Conclusions, Limitations, and Future Work

-Initially, I used the linear regression model here, this data (for the most part) follows the MLR assumptions, and we are predicting a continuous outcome (saleprice) as well as impact of features on saleprice.
+Initially, I used the linear regression model; this data (as much as it could) follows the MLR assumptions, and we are predicting a continuous outcome (saleprice) as well as impact of features on saleprice.
 In order to prevent our data from being overfit, I've also used Lasso and Ridge.
 There isn't a significant difference between the scores.
 We did not train-test-split here because we wanted to train our model with the data available to us.
+Potential downfalls of this model are that it could be too simplistic - there are many factors that go into the sale price of a house that this model might not take into account, such as the economy.
+We also risk not understanding what is truly important to the saleprice of the house.

 It seems like there is potential for us to make a profit off of buying, renovating and selling houses in Ames Iowa.
 I believe the investor was right in coming to me and my team with this opportunity.